Torres-ssf/shortster-api/README.md

     - Assign your postgres password to the `password` object.
     - Create a new postgres database and assign the name to the `database` object.

-5. Run migrate command to create all migrations.
+5.Command to create all migrations.
 ```
 yarn typeorm migration:run
 ```